Dead End: Paranormal Park: Plot

-Barney Guttman, voiced by Zach Barack, is the main protagonist of the series.
+Barney Guttman is the main protagonist of the series.
 He is a gay transgender teen boy who finds a new job as a security guard of Phoenix Parks.
 Barney has family problems.
-His grandmother doesn’t accept the fact that he is trans.
-While it hasn't been made clear what his grandmother said to him, it was shown to be very hurtful.
-Barney’s parents accept him for who he is, but do nothing when his grandmother begins verbally abusing him.
+His grandmother does not accept the fact that he is trans.
+While it has not been made clear what his grandmother said to him, it was shown to be very hurtful.
+Barney's parents accept him for who he is, but do nothing when his grandmother begins verbally abusing him.

 Shortly after starting at his new job, Barney secretly moves in the Haunted House attraction with his dog, Pugsley.
 On the same day, Norma Khan is also starting her new job at Phoenix Parks as part of the security team.
 Norma is a 17-year-old autistic Pakistani-American girl who is obsessed with all things Pauline Phoenix.
-Norma is very socially anxious, dreading social interaction and has been shown to have panic attacks when overwhelmed.
+Norma is very socially anxious, dreading social interaction, and has been shown to have panic attacks when overwhelmed.

 After walking to the haunted house and entering, they meet Courtney, a demon who disguises herself as part of the attraction.
 Courtney is taking orders from Temeluchus, a member of the demon royal family.
 Temeluchus needs a vessel to interact with the world and tasks Courtney to bring them Barney.
 After Barney's dog Pugsley realizes this, he jumps in front of Barney and ends up getting possessed instead of Barney.
 He flies to an attraction in Camelot Creek to claim a throne.

 Barney's scared that Pugsley might get hurt, so he walks to the attraction.
 Norma follows him after doubting a bit.
 Norma gets an idea from an old Pauline Phoenix film where a demon soul is captured by taking a photograph.
-When they both arrive at Camelot Creek, Norma turns on the attraction and Barney hops in a boat for Temeluchus/Pugsley follow, Tempting the demon with his body as a vessel instead of his dogs.
-The plan works along fine, but then Temeluchus realizes the duo's plan turns the camera away from him using magic.
-Norma then succeeds in turning the camera back.
-They then capture the soul and head back to the haunted house.
+When they both arrive at Camelot Creek, Norma turns on the attraction and Barney hops in a boat for Temeluchus/Pugsley to follow, tempting the demon with his body as a vessel instead of his dogs.
+The plan works fine initially, but then Temeluchus realizes the duo's plan and turns the camera away from him using magic.
+Norma, struggling at first, succeeds in turning the camera back just in time.
+They capture the soul of Temeluchus in the photograph and head back to the haunted house.

-When they get to the haunted house, Barney and Norma give the photograph to Courtney, who is sad because Temeluchas promised to return her to her home, but happy not to be taking anymore orders.
-Courtney realizes that part of Temeluchas is missing from the photo.
-Pugsley still has a bit of Temeluchus inside him, because of this he has gained the ability to talk, use magic and easily walk on two legs.
+When they get to the haunted house, Barney and Norma give the photograph to Courtney, who is sad because Temeluchus promised to return her to her home, but happy not to be taking any more orders.
+Courtney realizes that part of Temeluchus is missing from the photo.
+Pugsley still has a bit of Temeluchus inside him, and because of this he has gained the ability to talk, use magic and easily walk on two legs.

-There are more secrets and mysteries at Phoenix Parks, Will our new friends survive what they are in store for?